tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 2. If you use queue-based input + dataflow, you can look for the queue size statistics in training log.
 Ideally the queue should be near-full (default size is 50).
  	 If the size is near-zero, data is the bottleneck.
-3. If the GPU utilization is low, it may be because of slow data, or some ops are on CPU.
+3. If the GPU utilization is low, it may be because of slow data, or some ops are inefficient.
 Also make sure GPUs are not locked in P8 state.

 ## Benchmark the components
 1. Use `DummyConstantInput(shapes)` as the `InputSource`.